 Berkeley College recommends that students avoid unnecessary borrowing.
 College financial aid packages are developed with this goal in mind.
 Federal student loans are available to graduate students, along with select institutional scholarships.
-Federal Work Study is awarded after the package based on the student's interest, request, eligibility and job availability.
+Federal Work Study is awarded after the package based on the student's interest, request, eligibility, and job availability.
 Federal grants (such as the Federal Pell Grant) are not available to graduate students.

 Financial aid awards are determined by the Berkeley College Financial Aid Department.
 Financial aid is typically offered and awarded to eligible students in a "financial aid package," detailing the student's eligibility for federal loans and institutional scholarships.
-Each financial aid package also reflects charges that are payable directly to the College, including tuition, fees, and the cost of housing obtained through the College.
+Each financial aid package also reflects charges that are payable directly to the College, which includes tuition and fees.